 The name of Christ

 Another consequence is that the name of Christ has been tarnished in our region, as well as the Baptist reputation.
 Christ’s enemies have been given cause to gloat by what happened, and the churches in our region have all heard about the ructions in the Baptist church.
 And not only have the local churches heard about it, the whole of the state in Baptist circles knows; our church has had a bad reputation for a long while, but this latest debacle has shredded any doubts that some may have had, and now no Baptist pastor would touch the place.
 In fact, the students at the Baptist theological college have dubbed this Baptist church “Purgatory” because of its shocking history.
 Another irony is that the lone wolf who loved opposing everything the leadership did at every meeting is now opposing the current leadership, i.e. wolf pack who gained control of the church.
 Well, they have the leadership they deserve.

 The role of pastor in the church

 But Christ does not see the pastor or any other people who take a leadership role in his body in this way.
 Rather, he protects him and requires those under the pastor’s leadership to submit to him.
-“Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation (way of life).…..Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable to you” (Heb 13:7, 17).
+“Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation (life).…..Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not grief: for that is unprofitable for you” (Heb 13:7, 17).